EighteenZi/rocksdb_wiki/RocksJava-Basics.md

   options.dispose();
 ```

 > **TIP**: When you see a class extends `RocksObject`, it means any instance of this class has a native handle which stores a C++ pointer pointing to some rocksdb related resource.
-It is suggested to invoke `RocksObject.dispose()` manually once its all associated database has been closed.
+It is suggested to invoke `RocksObject.dispose()` manually once all its associated databases have been closed.
 Note that calling methods of an already-disposed RocksObject instance is an undefined behavior.

 ## Reads and Writes
 The database provides `put`, `remove`, and `get` methods to modify/query the database.
 For example, the following code moves the value stored under `key1` to `key2`.